Sajantoor/Rush-Hour-Solver/readme.md

 It took us a few days to figure out what has happened.
 Allow us to explain:

 Consider a car list `[A, X, Q]`, and let `X'` be a projection of `X`.
 Then, to generate next state, our algorithm would remove `X`, and add `X'` to the end, resulting in the list `[A, Q, X']`.
-Then, later on, if we were to make a projeciton of the car A on this board, we would get the list `[Q, X', A']`.
+Then, later on, if we were to make a projection of the car A on this board, we would get the list `[Q, X', A']`.
-Alternatively, if we were first to make a projeciton of `A`, and based on that make a projection on `X`, we would get `[Q, X, A']` and then `[Q, A', X']`.
+Alternatively, if we were first to make a projection of `A`, and based on that make a projection on `X`, we would get `[Q, X, A']` and then `[Q, A', X']`.
 These two lists are not equal, and so their hashes are not equal either.
 Then, we would have 2 states with the same board configuration and hence the same heuristic, but different hashes.
 A list on `n` cars has `n!` permutations.
-By creating all the possible states, we were very likely to generate perhaps not exactly a factorial, but still an <b>enormous</b> number of literally the same states.
+By creating all the possible states, we were very likely to generate perhaps not exactly a factorial, but still an **enormous** number of literally the same states.
 Then, we would process each of them one by one, computing the same reachable states over and over again.

 > Please recall that number of cars can go up to 18, so this little change has basically removed the `18!` constant from the code...

-There are people on the internet who would brag about their code solving the master puzzle in 6 seconds.
+There are people on the internet who would brag about their code solving the hardest puzzle in 6 seconds.

 Well, guess what, we have been so zealous with our optimizations, that now we are able to solve it in 0.125 seconds.
 By looking at only a thousand states, our code goes straight to the solution.

-## Getting
+## Getting Started

 ---
 There is probably nothing else to say about the implementation.
 Here is a guide on how to test it.